YuchenPersonal/YuchenPersonal.github.io/_posts/2022-04-02-observer-message-game-programming-pattern.md

 ## Why?

-Imagine you want to award a player when it kills a boss.
+Imagine you want to award the player who kills a boss.

 In your AI's death code, you'd probably do something like this: